We Turn AI Ambition Into Operating Capability.

 5. Transfer the pattern.
 Leave behind people, tools, and playbooks so the capability persists after us.

-The output might be a COE, a production pipeline, a project-intelligence layer, a customer-facing tool, or a set of internal playbooks.
+The output might be a diagnostic, a customer-owned CoE, a capability program, a production pipeline, a project-intelligence layer, or a shared-upside venture.
 The shape changes.
 The operating pattern stays the same.

 Who Recognizes The Problem